Data Management: The key to any successful asset inspection program

 Today Enterprises perform hundreds of thousands of asset inspections daily using tools such as drones, mobile, and IoT sensors to capture vast amounts of visual data.
 Consequently Enterprises are often challenged with how to effectively manage and process all this unstructured data in order to better identify emerging conditions, automate and streamline maintenance and inspection processes and develop the digital models necessary to further optimize business operations.

-Intelligently managing this vast amount of visual data is quickly becoming an initial problem enterprises experience around asset inspections.
+Intelligently managing this vast amount of geospatial and visual data is quickly becoming an initial problem enterprises experience around asset inspections.
 Given the critical nature and importance of these assets, the need to ensure quality and safety, and provide timely remediation of asset integrity issues, it is essential to manage this data in a way that is standardized, accurate and enables business insights for a successful inspection program.

 Today, many enterprises rely on legacy forms of data storage which can quickly become a hindrance in the management and digital transformation of this data.
 These hurdles include: